 At this moment, you might feel desperate.
 You might not be ready.
 You might think that you don’t have a buyout from your management, that the people in your company will not accept this direction, or that you don’t have enough time and funds.
 Do not get depressed.
 Knowing the path is the most crucial part.
 Even if you cannot get there any time soon, you should still know what the destination is, so that your steps are at least moving you in the right direction.

-The article you just read is an extract from The DevOps 2.4 Toolkit: Continuous Deployment To Kubernetes.
+The article you just read is an extract from The DevOps 2.5 Toolkit: Monitoring, Logging, and Auto-Scaling Kubernetes.

 What do we do in Kubernetes after we master deployments and automate all the processes?
 We dive into monitoring, logging, auto-scaling, and other topics aimed at making our cluster resilient, self-sufficient, and self-adaptive.